 If you currently have a personal injury case or are thinking about starting one, you may wonder how long the entire process will be.
 Could it go on for months, or even years?
-This is a valid question that any victim would wonder during or before their personal injury case.
+This is a valid question that any victim would ask their Washington, DC personal injury lawyer.

-The answer generally depends on your individual case, the severity of your injuries, and the state or jurisdiction, such as Washington, DC, VA, or MD, where your personal injury occurred.
+The answer generally depends on your individual case, the severity of your injuries, and the state or jurisdiction where your personal injury occurred.
 For example, getting in front of a judge in rural Pennsylvania may take a shorter amount of time than in an overpopulated city, such as New York City.
-While there is no simple answer to the question, “How long will my personal injury case take?”, there are a few elements that can affect the timeline of your case.
+While there is no simple answer to the question, “How long will my personal injury case take?”, there are a few elements that can affect the timeline of your case

 Being involved in a personal injury case may seem like a long process to go through.
 However, it is necessary and worthwhile if you have been significantly injured in an accident that was the result of another’s negligence.
 You may experience a loss of income through not being able to work and medical expenses that are piling up.
 Pursuing a personal injury case is the best possible route to get your life back on track.
 Basically, the sequence of events in a personal injury case is:

-The five most common types of personal injury cases filed in Maryland, Virginia, Washington DC, and across the United States are:
+The five most common types of personal injury cases filed in Washington DC are:

 According to the National Highway Traffic Safety Administration, there are roughly 5 million car accidents per year in the United States.
 There were about 42,000 fatalities resulting from those crashes.